jhenshaw/InstaSky/README.md

 InstaSky is a Instagram-inspired personal hompe page for anyone who:

-* Uses the [Bluesky social network](https://bsky.app) and wants to support its growth.
 * Has a spot on the web for a person home page, but doesn't want to build one from scratch.
-* Exited META's properties (Facebook, Instagram, ...) due to META's absusive practices, but misses - or just likes - the Instagram experience.
+* Left Instagram but misses their old IG profile page.
 * Prefers a media-rich experience over text-heavy microblogging.
+* Uses the [Bluesky social network](https://bsky.app) and wants to support its growth.

 ![desktop](/assets/desktop.png)